Amazon river dolphin: In captivity

-The Amazon river dolphin has historically been kept in dolphinariums.
-Today, only one exists in captivity, at Zoologico de Guistochoca in Peru.
-Several hundred were captured between the 1950s and 1970s, and were distributed in dolphinariums throughout the US, Europe, and Japan.
-Around 100 went to US dolphinariums, and of that, only 20 survived; the last died at the Pittsburgh Zoo in 2002.
+Historically, this species had been kept across select zoos and dolphinariums.
+Several hundred individuals were captured between the 1950s and the mid-1970s, and were distributed throughout the United States, Europe, and Japan.

+In the USA alone, over 70 were directly imported, and of those individuals, only 20 would survive.
+On February 20 2002, "Chuckles", a 34-year-old male, died at the Pittsburgh Zoo & Aquarium as the last of his species in the United States.

 Threats

 The region of the Amazon in Brazil has an extension of 5000000 km2 containing diverse fundamental ecosystems.
 One of these ecosystems is a floodplain, or a várzea forest, and is home to a large number of fish species which are an essential resource for human consumption.
 The várzea is also a major source of income through excessive local commercialized fishing.
 Várzea consists of muddy river waters containing a vast number and diversity of nutrient rich species.
 The abundance of distinct fish species lures the Amazon River dolphin into the várzea areas of high water occurrences during the seasonal flooding.

 In addition to attracting predators such as the Amazon river dolphin, these high-water occurrences are an ideal location to draw in the local fisheries.
 Human fishing activities directly compete with the dolphins for the same fish species, the tambaqui (Colossoma macropomum) and the pirapitinga (Piaractus brachypomus), resulting in deliberate or unintentional catches of the Amazon river dolphin.
-The local fishermen overfish and when the Amazon River dolphins remove the commercial catch from the nets and lines, it causes damages to the equipment and the capture, as well as generating ill will from the local fishermen.
+The local fishermen overfish and when the Amazon River dolphins are removed from the commercial catch in the nets and lines, it causes damages to the equipment and the capture, as well as generating ill will from the local fishermen.
 The negative reactions of the local fishermen are also attributed to the Brazilian Institute of Environment and Renewable Natural Resources prohibition on killing the Amazon river dolphin, yet not compensating the fishermen for the damage done to their equipment and catch.